the episode

 John McLarty: Right.

 Kimberly Faith: You know?
 And so we should have zero trouble forgiving each other anyway.
-That’s a that just goes back to how faithful God is.
-So number five, and and and this is kind of a nice segue.
+That just goes back to how faithful God is.
+So number five, and this is kind of a nice segue.
 If we can lose our salvation, then we have a defective savior.
+That’s a pretty strong statement.
+So why don’t we read Hebrews 10:12?

 John McLarty: Right.

 Kimberly Faith: Is needed.
-And, you know, in earlier in that passage in Hebrews, it talked about under the old covenant how the priest had to stand daily offering the same sacrifices, and it says, which can never take away sins.
+And, you know, earlier in that passage in Hebrews, it talked about under the old covenant how the priest had to stand daily offering the same sacrifices, and it says, which can never take away sins.
 These continual offerings were repetitive because they were incomplete.
 They only covered sin temporarily, but pointed forward to the ultimate sacrifice that would remove it entirely, and that was Jesus Christ.

 Kimberly Faith: I think about the words of Jesus on the cross where he said, it is finished.
-Mhmm.
 You know?
-And I I get goosebumps when I think about that.
-He it is finished.
+And I get goosebumps when I think about that.
+It is finished.
+I mean, he paid the ultimate price, the ultimate sacrifice so that we would because we were helpless to pay it on our own.

 John McLarty: And all those sacrifices in the Old Testament were just pictures of the one true sacrifice.